 How long can you stay in bed?
 The average person sleeps for 9 hours a day, the average dog sleeps 11 hours a day, and the average cat sleeps for 16 hours a day.
 Bears typically hibernate for 7 months!
 Hibernation, however, is very different from sleeping.
 During hibernation, an animal’s metabolic rate, heart rate, and respiratory rate slow down greatly.
 Hibernation occurs in many animal species including bears, various ground squirrels, groundhogs, some prairie dogs, fat-tailed dwarf lemurs, and others.
 Hibernation is well studied in bear species, but scientists debate whether this behavior in bears is “true” hibernation.
-This article will explore hibernation in bears, whether or not it is “true” hibernation, and where different bear species go to hibernate!
+This article will explore hibernation in bears, whether or not it is “true” hibernation.
+It will also answer that all-important question: “where do bears hibernate?”.
 What, why, when, and where- let’s find out!

 What is hibernation?